Entertainment News Roundup: COVID worries send Emmy Awards show outdoors; Hugh Jackman chases memories in submerged Miami in 'Reminiscence' and more | Entertainment

 COVID worries send Emmy Awards show outdoors

-The Emmy Awards ceremony for achievement in television was moved outdoors on Tuesday in the latest setback to live events because of rising concerns over the coronavirus pandemic.
+The Emmy Awards ceremony for achievement in television was moved outdoors on Tuesday in the latest setback to living events because of rising concerns over the coronavirus pandemic.

 The Sept.
 19 ceremony in Los Angeles was initially due to take place indoors before a limited celebrity audience.